sourcegraph/handbook/content/engineering/distribution/recurring_processes.md

 ### Company meeting

-As with everyone at Sourcegraph, we join the [weekly company meeting](https://about.sourcegraph.com/handbook/communication/company_meeting) on Mondays @ 10:30am PST (when timezone permits, watching the recording otherwise).
+As with everyone at Sourcegraph, we join the [weekly company meeting](https://about.sourcegraph.com/handbook/communication/company_meeting) (when timezone permits, watching the recording otherwise).

 ### Weekly Distribution team sync